ptkdev/rpg-monster-telegram-game-bot/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 > 💰 In the future, if the donations allow it, I would like to share some of the success with those who helped me the most.
-To me, Open Source means sharing code, development knowledge and also donations!
+For me open source is share of code, share development knowledges and share donations!

 ## 🦄 Other Projects